 Front: 24MP RGB sensor

-The Huawei Mate 20 X is available in the U.K. priced at 799 pounds (~$1,049) and selected European countries where it retails for 899 euros.
+The HUAWEI Mate 20 X is available in the U.K. priced at £799 pounds (~$1,049) and selected European countries where it retails for 899 euros.
 The phone’s price has recently dropped to below 650 euros from some retailers and you can buy one for around £600 in the U.K. if you shop around.

 This should’ve been the approach from the outset, as the Mate 20 X is a bonafide media monster with an eye-popping display, killer camera, 1-2 day battery life, and enough raw power to handle almost anything you can throw at it.